jspanchu/vtkGlfw/README.md

 # vtkGlfw
-Interface to the standard  OpenGL graphics library using GLFW and VTK
+- Interface to the standard  OpenGL graphics library using GLFW and VTK
+- Supports only `vtkInteractorStyleTrackballxxx` styles.